fritzhuie/unity-ads-services-quickstart/README.md

 	`Advertisement.Show()`

 ### Example Code
-Add a button to your scene that plays an ad, then handles status and callbacks
+Add a button to your scene that plays an ad, then handles status and callbacks.

   1. Select **Game Object > UI > Button** to add a Button in your scene
   2. Add the following script to the button

 ```csharp